3dem/emhub/docs/developer_guide/workers.rst

 Cluster Queues Worker
 .....................

-This example shows an existing worker who monitors the jobs of a queueing system.
-The worker code is simple, mainly defining that it can handle a “cluster-lsf” task by registering a ``TaskHandler`` for it.
+This example demonstrates an existing worker responsible for monitoring the jobs of a queueing system.
+The worker code is simple, mainly defining its capability to handle a “cluster-lsf” task by registering a `TaskHandler` for it.

 .. code-block:: python